mosip/mosip-infra/deployment/sandbox-v2/terraform/aws/sandbox/README.md

     ```
 1. Modify the variables in `variables.tf` as per your setup.

-1. Obtain an Elastic IP (EIP) from AWS.

-1. Obtain a domain name for the sandbox, example, `qa-sandbox-mosip.net`.
+1. Obtain a domain name for the sandbox, example, `mosip.net`.

-1. Point the domain name to the EIP.

 1. Run terraform:
     ```
     $ terraform plan
     $ terraform apply
     ```
-1. Assign EIP to instance `console` using AWS administration console.
+1. Assign a subdomain like `qa.mosip.net` to point to public IP address ('A') of console machine on AWS Route53 Console.
+Use this subdomain as sandbox domain name in Ansible scripts.

 1. To create multiple such sandboxes, copy the contents of this folder into another folder, say, `sandbox2`, `cd` to the folder and carry out the above steps.